 Raise your hand if you've heard that one before!

-Fellow diabetics, if you take pretty good care if yourself, you will not lose toes.
-It's that simple.
+Fellow diabetics, if you take pretty good care of yourself, you will not lose toes.
 You don't even have to have an A1C of 5... you just have to care.
 A few iffy days here and there won't lead to chopped off toes.

 Keeping that in mind, there are a few things you can to do help keep your feet in tip-top shape with type one diabetes.

 1. Keep 'em clean.